 Significant tragic events in America's fire history have driven change.
 The Iroquois Theater fire on December 30, 1903, in Chicago that claimed 602 lives.
 The Triangle Shirtwaist Factory fire on March 25, 1911, in New York City when 146 out of the 500 employees had died.
 The Cocoanut Grove fire on November 28, 1942, in Boston with 492 fatalities.
 Our Lady of the Angels school fire on December 1, 1958, killed 92 children and three nuns in Chicago.
 These fatal fires are among the many hard lessons the U.S. fire service has learned over the years.
 Failures in building construction, including doors opening inward, insufficient exits, and heavy fire loads to fundamental fire safety issues such as combustibles stored near open flames, exceeding building occupancy, and inadequate fire escape planning, was at fault in each of these events.
 The result was a catastrophic loss of human life.
 Today it's easy to take for granted smoke alarms, fire sprinkler and fire suppression systems, and escape plans but each of these was initiated from these impactful lessons learned in our fire history.

 Educating the public is a yearlong mission that takes a special focus during fire prevention week.
 From the introduction of Sparky the Fire Dog to Smokey the Bear, from fire drills in schools to Exit Drills in the Home, from "stop drop and roll" to "change your clock, change your batteries," have all been created to reduce losses from fire in the United States.
-The important message from the (NFPA) during Fire Prevention Week, October 4-10, 2020, is "Serve Up Fire Safety in the Kitchen!"
+The important message from the (NFPA) during Fire Prevention Week, October 3-9, 2021, is "Learn the Sounds of Fire Safety!"

 Life Safety Codes also have been driven by the call for improvement to protect both citizens and firefighters, but change can be challenging to achieve.
 With every new fire code may be perceived as a cost; however, armed with the historical knowledge of our past tragedies, it is considered progress to the overall improvements to fire and life safety.